Stocksbridge Fire Brigade

 My great grandfather Wilfred Donkersley was a member of Stocksbridge Fire Brigade, and many of these photographs are from our family album.
 I have donated copies to the Fire & Police Museum (now the National Emergency Services Museum) in Sheffield

-Wilfred Donkersley (born in 1877), my great grandfather, was a butcher by trade, but he was also a member of the Stocksbridge Fire Brigade.
-The earliest mention of him so far as a member is 1921.
+Wilfred Donkersley (born in 1877), my great grandfather, was a butcher by trade, but he was also a volunteer member of the Stocksbridge Fire Brigade.
+He was accepted as a member of the Brigade in October 1915, in place of George Swallow, who had resigned.
+This was a year into the Great War.
 He was still a member in 1930, but was not on a photograph taken in 1941.